ChillarAnand/avilpage.com/posts/2022/11/common-crawl-laptop-subset.md

 df = pd.read_parquet(filename, engine='fastparquet')
 ```

 To get better performance, we can use duckdb.
-Duckdb can execute SQL queries directly on parquet files with `parquet` extension.
+Duckdb is an in-process SQL OLAP DBMS and it can execute SQL queries directly on parquet files with `parquet` extension.

 ```bash
 $ brew install duckdb